SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 3.1.6-beta.2

+- Added the verification feature of wooden block types, and solved the potential issues that some wood blocks may have incorrect sounds.

 ### 3.1.6-beta.1

 - Adjusted the sorting of copper blocks in the creative mode inventory for versions 26.2 and above to match vanilla.
 - Fit 26.3-snapshot-1.
+    - Now in 26.3 versions, the mod no longer provides wool stairs and slabs, because they already exist in vanilla.
+The former block and item IDs in the mod will be redirected to vanilla IDs, making use of the registry alias feature of Fabric API.
+For example, `extshape:red_wood_stairs` will be identical to `minecraft:red_wood_stairs`.
+    - Now in 26.3 versions, there are no longer `#extshape:woolen_stairs` and `#extshape:woolen_slabs` block and item tags, and the vanilla `#minecraft:wool_stairs` and `#minecraft:wool_slabs` block and item tags will be directly used.
+    - Now in 26.3 versions, petrified oak planks, double smooth stone slab blocks and all extended shapes are added to `#blocks_motion_no_leaves` block tag, so as to be automatically added to block tags like`#blocks_motion`.

 ### 3.1.5